Shopping with SNAP

 Apr 24, 2025

-Can I Buy Sushi with Food Stamps?
+Can You Buy Sushi with EBT/ Food Stamps?

-How to Check If Sushi is SNAP-Eligible
+How to Check If Sushi Is SNAP-Eligible

 Besides sushi, you might be surprised to know that SNAP benefits cover many of these items: